tillbiskup/aspecd/docs/roadmap.rst

 For version 0.1
 ===============

-* Plotter: CompositePlotter for MultiPlotter

-* Tasks: CompositePlotter
+* Tasks: CompositePlotter (requires referring to pre-defined plotters)

-* Report task: Add figure captions to context if available

 * Documentation: YAML representation of dataset structure(s) (automatically generated together with the documentation and using the ``literalinclude`` directive)

 For version 0.2
 ===============

+* Report task: Add figure captions to context if available

 * Remaining basic processing and analysis steps, such as algebra with datasets, slice extraction for >2D datasets, peak finding, SNR determination, denoising, filtering, noise, cut dataset and axis (to common range)